Epistemic insight

-Epistemic insight encompasses curiosity, critical thinking and understanding concerning the nature of knowledge.
+Epistemic insight is a leap of mind that takes place when a learner makes a connection or realisation about how knowledge works.
 The construct is chiefly used in educational contexts.
+It encompasses curiosity, critical thinking and understanding concerning the nature of knowledge.
 It is associated with research and articles that seek or discuss ways to advance student understanding of knowledge and the interdependencies of disciplines across subjects and in real world contexts.